thorOdinson16/astronaut_health_digital_twin/README.md

 For **motion sickness**: severity is multiplied by amplification; duration extended by `1 + 0.2 × fatigue_norm`.
 For **exercise**: input intensity is unchanged (preserves BioGears scenario integrity); output HR is scaled by `1 + 0.25 × fatigue_norm` after parsing.
 For **sleep disruption**: no severity change; duration extended by `1 + 0.15 × fatigue_norm`.

+### Scenario Structure

+Each scenario applies a 30-second stabilisation advance before the stressor.
+Motion sickness scenarios include a 60-second recovery observation window after stressor removal.
+Exercise scenarios apply a 90-second post-exercise recovery window.
+Sleep disruption scenarios include a 60-second post-wake stabilisation and a PVT assessment request.
+All scenarios cap simulated duration at 10 minutes regardless of the event duration drawn from the stochastic model.

 ### Signals Collected